 • Width 2.24m

-It’s part of Le Voyageur’s new Eterna range, which replaces the old Classic range.
+It’s part of Le Voyageur’s new Eterna range, which replaced the old Classic range.
 This still has a Fiat cab, but is now built on Al-Ko’s STC chassis.
 That has a lower centre of gravity, so you should find driving on more off-road adventures easier.
 But perhaps more importantly the new chassis has enabled the designers to give you the luxury of having a completely flat floor inside.
 No more screams and bumps (for you or the kids) from tripping over steps.

 Le Voyageur Eterna 7.0 GJF lounge